EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/09_pinia/README.md

    setup function. `byId` goes to the catalog, and each store keeps its own `acceptHMRUpdate` block.
 2. Keep the app working as you go — update the components' imports.
-3. Point `ThemePanel` at `useUiStore` and confirm its render counter stops moving when you reload the catalog.
+3. Point `ThemePanel` at `useUiStore` and confirm it stops being logged when you reload the catalog.

 **Baseline to beat**: load a 10 000-product catalog and note how many times `ThemePanel` re-rendered.